pulumi/terraform-provider-aws/website/docs/r/scheduler_schedule_group.html.markdown

 The following arguments are optional:

 * `name` - (Optional, Forces new resource) Name of the schedule group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, the provider will assign a random, unique name.
 Conflicts with `name_prefix`.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference